altshift2638/Tanuki-AI-Enhanced-DCS-Tactical-System/README.md

+V4.0 in testing parts of script are being ajusted after feedback to give a even more real feeling AI

 # Tanuki-AI-Enhanced-DCS-Tactical-System
 Adaptive Tactics System  Dynamic engagement for AI in DCS World Tanuki AI Ultimate 3.5 - DCS World Enhancement Script